New Years revelries muted by virus as curtain draws on 2020

 While there won’t be crowds in Times Square, the mayor pledged that the city which has over 25,000 deaths from the virus would rebound next year.

-“We are turning the page and going someplace better,” de Blasio said.
+De Blasio said: “We are turning the page and going someplace better.”

-In Israel’s coastal metropolis of Tel Aviv, flower shop owner Billie Heyman reflected on how 2020 taught people to be “more friendly and gentler with each other.”